Testing for Network and Spatial Autocorrelation: Methods

 \subsection{Choosing the weight matrix $\mathbf{W}$}

 Tests for spatial dependence take Euclidean distances (usually in $\mathbb{R}^{2}$ or $\mathbb{R}^{3}$) as inputs into the weight matrix $\mathbf{W}$.
-In networks, the entries in {$\mathbf{W}$} can be comprised of any non-increasing function of geodesic distance for the purposes of the tests for network autocorrelation that we describe below, but for robustness we use the adjacency matrix $\mathbf{A}$ for $\mathbf{W}$, where $A_{ij}$ is an indicator of nodes $i$ and $j$ sharing a tie.
+In networks, the entries in {$\mathbf{W}$} can be comprised of any non-increasing function of geodesic (or other) distance, but for robustness we use the adjacency matrix $\mathbf{A}$ for $\mathbf{W}$, where $A_{ij}$ is an indicator of nodes $i$ and $j$ sharing a tie.
 The choice of $\mathbf{W}=\mathbf{A}$ puts weight 1 on pairs of observations at a distance of $1$ and weight $0$ otherwise.
-In many spatial settings, subject matter expertise can facilitate informed choices of weights for $\mathbf{W}$ (e.g.~\citealt{smouse1999spatial,overmars2003spatial}), but it is harder to imagine settings where researchers have information about how dependence decays with geodesic network distance.
-In particular, dependence due to direct transmission is transitive: dependence between two nodes at a distance of $2$ is through their mutual contact.
-This kind of dependence would be related to the number, and not just length, of paths between two nodes.
-It may also be possible to construct distance metrics that incorporate information about the number and length of paths between two nodes, but this is beyond the scope of this paper.
-In general in the presence of network dependence adjacent nodes have the greatest expected correlations; therefore $\mathbf{W}=\mathbf{A}$ is a valid choice in all settings.
-Of course, if we have knowledge of the true dependence mechanism, using a weight matrix that incorporate this information will increase power.
+In many spatial settings, subject matter expertise can facilitate informed choices of weights for $\mathbf{W}$ (e.g.~\cite{smouse1999spatial,overmars2003spatial}), and if researchers have concrete information about how dependence decays with geodesic network distance then a more informed choice of $\mathbf{W}$ can improve the power of the test.